 The Stock Synthesis stock assessment update provides outputs for new overfished and overfishing definitions for the Gulf of Mexico white shrimp fishery.
-The model update reveal increasing spawning biomass and recruitment in recent years, and a decreasing trend in fishing mortality (F) during the later portion of the time series.
-This assessment update also provides evidence that the Gulf of Mexico white shrimp stocks are not overfished or undergoing overfishing.
+The model update revealed a decrease in spawning biomass, an increase in recruitment, and a slight decrease in fishing mortality (F) during the later portion of the time series.
+This assessment update also provides evidence that the Gulf of Mexico white shrimp stock is not overfished or undergoing overfishing.